About me, Petteri Orpo

 Cooking at home is fun.
 I am happy to prepare dinner, it is a way of relaxing for me.
 If I only have the time, I am the one to keep the kitchen running at home.
 However, my wife has the main responsibility for feeding our family.
 I have a couple of friends who are professionals in the restaurant industry.
 They inspired me a few years ago to expand my menu from barbecues and steaks to some more special and also more everyday meals.

 I believe in a Finland, where the freedom and responsibility of people walk hand in hand.
-The National Coalition Party wants to be a party, which says yes more often than no. We want people in Finland to believe that you are allowed to do things in this country.
+We want people in Finland to believe that you are allowed to do things in this country.
 You have the right to try and succeed.
 You have the right to fail, and then you are helped back on to your feet.
-You can get help, if you need it.
-You have opportunities.
 This is the type of Finland that the National Coalition Party has been developing during the last term, and we shall continue to work towards it in the future too.

-The quality of work careers and the work initiatives of people must also be improved.
-Therefore, we want to reform the job markets from the beginning, middle and end.
-Therefore, we need a family leave reform and our education system must be further developed.
-Therefore, the emphasis of taxation must be moved from the taxation of work to the taxation of harmful behaviour, e.g. polluting.
-Therefore, entrepreneurship must be supported by removing unnecessary hinderances of entrepreneurship and trade, both domestically and around the world.
+We want to reform the job markets from the beginning, middle and end.
+We need a family leave reform, social security reform and our education system must be further developed.
+The emphasis of taxation must be moved from the taxation of work to the taxation of harmful behaviour, e.g. polluting.
+Entrepreneurship must be supported by removing unnecessary red tape of entrepreneurship and trade, both domestically and around the world.
+We also need immigration to tackle our labor shortage and we wish to remove the means-test of foreign labour.
+The quality of work careers must also be improved.

 Major issues that we must jointly focus on are growth, mitigation of climate change, safety and defence, management of immigration as well as standing up for rules-based free international trade.